News and notes on Purdue Athletics

 Todd also found success wrestling freestyle at 84 kg.
 He took fifth at the 2007 ASICS U.S. National Championships, eighth in 2008 and was seventh in 2011.
 In 2008, Todd placed fourth at the Olympic Trials, narrowly missing a bid for the Olympic Games in Beijing.

-Todd is a native of Bozeman, Mont., and hails from a six-generation dairy farming operation.
+Todd is a native of Bozeman, Montana, and hails from a six-generation dairy farming operation.
 He received his bachelor's degree in secondary education from Michigan in 2009, majoring in history and minoring in psychology.
-He and his wife, Loni, are expecting their first child this fall.
+He and his wife, Loni, have two daughters, Jacy Clair and Reyn Lindsay.